Setting up your bank account and receiving transfers

 Example: If transfers are scheduled on Wednesdays, charges from Sunday of the previous week until Saturday of the previous week are deposited every Wednesday.

 * All charges are processed on UTC Time so the processed date may not be the same as the date on which a charge is made in your local timezone.
 Most banks will post received funds on the same day as they are received.
 On occasion, banks may take 2-3 additional days to post funds.

-** For users in some higher-risk industries in the United States, we require a short period to monitor your business activity before enabling the standard 2 Day Rolling schedule in the United States.
+** For users in some higher-risk industries in Australia and the United States, we require a short period to monitor your business activity before enabling the standard 2 Day Rolling schedule in the United States.
 This delay is necessary to protect users, cardholders, and Stripe from fraudulent activity.
 This in no way indicates that we think your account is fraudulent—we strive to offer services to a huge variety of businesses and a few bad actors can require that we take a more cautious stance for some of our users.

 If your bank account is not able to receive a transfer, your bank will return the funds to us.
 Banks can take up to 5 business days to inform Stripe about transfers that did not go through, at which time we will notify you via email and in your dashboard about the issue.

 To ensure that your bank account is correct, we’ll prompt you to input your bank account information again.
 Once you’ve confirmed your banking details, Stripe will automatically re-try any failed transfers using the new information.
 You won’t need to take any further action.